Rank Horror Symposium

 The Otto Rank papers housed in Columbia's Rare Book & Manuscript Library is the premier documentary resource related to Rank's life and work.

-All events are free and open to the public.
+This event is free and open to the public.
 Sponsored by the Rare Book & Manuscript Library, the Columbia Center for Psychoanalytic Training & Research, and the Barnard College English Department.

 Symposium: Thursday, May 9-Friday, May 10